Idaho Territory: 1860s

-The upheaval caused by the Civil War and Reconstruction was a distant concern to those in the comparatively stable Idaho Territory, a situation which in turn encouraged settlement.
+The upheaval caused by the Civil War and Reconstruction was a distant concern to those in the comparatively stable Idaho Territory, a situation which encouraged settlement.

 In 1864, the Montana Territory was organized from the northeastern section of the territory east of the Bitterroot Range.
 Most of the southeastern area of the territory was made part of the Dakota Territory.

-In the late 1860s, Idaho Territory became a destination for displaced Southern Democrats who fought for the Confederate States of America during the Civil War.
+In the late 1860s, Idaho Territory became a destination for displaced Southern Democrats who fought for the Confederacy during the Civil War.
 These people were well represented in the early territorial legislatures, which often clashed with the appointed Republican territorial governors.
 The political infighting became particularly vicious in 1867 when Governor David W. Ballard asked for protection from federal troops stationed at Fort Boise against the territorial legislature.
 By 1870, however, the political infighting had decreased considerably.

-In 1868, the areas east of the 111th meridian west were made part of the newly created Wyoming Territory.
-Idaho Territory assumed the boundaries of the modern state at that time.

-The discovery of gold, silver and other valuable natural resources throughout Idaho beginning in the 1860s, as well as the completion of the Transcontinental Railroad in 1869, brought many new people to the territory, including Chinese laborers who came to work the mines.
+In 1868, the areas east of the 111th meridian west became the newly created Wyoming Territory, and Idaho Territory assumed the boundaries of the modern state.
+The discovery of gold, silver, and other valuable natural resources throughout Idaho beginning in the 1860s, as well as the completion of the transcontinental railroad in 1869, brought many new people to the territory, including Chinese laborers who came to work the mines.
 As Idaho approached statehood, mining and other extractive industries became increasingly important to its economy.
-By the 1890s, for example, Idaho exported more lead than any other state.
+By the 1890s, for example, Idaho exported more lead than any other state, primarily extracted from the Silver Valley.

 1870s

-Construction began on the Idaho Territorial Prison in 1870 and was completed by 1872.
-The prison was in use by the territory, then the state until 1973.
-The Old Idaho State Penitentiary was placed on the National Register of Historic Places in 1974 for its significance as a Territorial Prison.
-The site currently contains museums and an arboretum.
+Construction began on the Idaho Territorial Prison in 1870; completed by 1872, it was in use for over a century as the state penitentiary, until late 1973.
+Placed on the National Register of Historic Places in 1974 for its significance as a territorial prison; the site currently contains museums and an arboretum.